Portland Oregon Salmon Fishing Guide

 In a good year (and we’ve had some great ones lately), over a million salmon head up the Columbia River.

-Limits of salmon at Buoy 10.
+Limits of salmon at Buoy 10 on the Columbia River.

 While you’ll want to book early to get the top August dates for chinook salmon, many years the coho fishing can be lights out well after Labor Day.